realworldocaml/book/en/maps-and-hashtables.md

   end;;
 ```

-The comparison function created by `pa_compare` for a given type will
+The comparison function created by `comparelib` for a given type will
-call out to the comparison functions for its component types, and so
+call out to the comparison functions for its component types.
+As a
-the `foo` field will be compared using `Int.Set.compare` rather than
+result, the `foo` field will be compared using `Int.Set.compare`.
-doing a structural comparison, as polymorphic compare would.
-If you
+This is different, and sander, than the structural comparison done by
+polymorphic compare.

-want your comparison function to behave in a specific way, you should
+If you want your comparison function to behave in a specific way, you
-still write your own comparison function by hand, but if all you want
+should still write your own comparison function by hand; but if all
-is a total order suitable for creating maps and sets with, then
+you want is a total order suitable for creating maps and sets with,
-`pa_compare` is a good choice.
+then `comparelib` is a good way to go.

 You can also satisfy the `Comparable.S` interface using polymorphic
-compare, if that makes sense for the type in question.
+compare.

 ```ocaml
 # module Foo_and_bar : sig